rsiyanwal/Machine-Learning-From-Scratch/Simple Linear Regression/Statistical Approach/README.md

 # Simple Linear Regression, Statistical Approach
 #### NOTE: This tutorial follows Chapter 12 of the book "Statistics for Management" by Levin, Rubin, Siddiqui and Rastogi

-We will start with a simple problem.
-Suppose you are in charge of an R&D facility of a company, you want to know if there is any relation between the budget of R&D per annum spent by the company and annual profit of the company.
-You have a feeling that there is a relationship but you don't know how to express it or how to prove it.
-Maybe even if there is any relation, __from where do you start investigating it?
-How do you know that you are approaching from the correct direction?
-How do you validate your approach? and can you predict the profit in upcoming years if you have the value of the budget for R&D?__ We will try to find the answers to these questions and for that let's have some data to work upon.
+Let's consider a dataset that includes the annual budget spent by the company on R&D and the corresponding annual profit made by the company.
+We can start by visualizing this data and checking if there is any pattern or trend in the data.
+We can use statistical techniques like correlation analysis and regression analysis to determine if there is a relationship between the two variables.

+To validate our approach, we can use cross-validation techniques and measure the performance of our model on unseen data.
+We can also use hypothesis testing to check the significance of our findings.

+If we have a model that can predict the profit based on the budget spent on R&D, we can use it to make predictions for upcoming years.
+However, we should keep in mind that the accuracy of our predictions may vary based on various factors like changes in the market, competition, economic conditions, etc.

 | Year | Amount Spent on R&D | Annual Profit  |
 |------|------------|-------------|